-Scenario Description/ Assumptions Impact Conclusions Yearly motor premi- um growth is lower relative to the 3-year budget • Yearly premium growth is 25%, 24% and 20% lower compared to 3-year budgeted period Decrease in overall SCR ratio by 3% - 12% over the budget- ed period Review and reassessment of the pricing model and policies Control over overhead and capital expenditure
+Scenario Description/ Assumptions Impact Conclusions Yearly motor premi- um growth is lower relative to the 3-year budget •Yearly premium growth is 13%, 22% and 28% lower compared to 3-year budgeted period •Decrease in overall SCR ratio by max- imum 4% over the budgeted period Review and reassessment of the pricing model and policies Control over overhead and capital expenditure

-Valuation for Solvency Purposes
+4 Valuation for Solvency Purposes

-The primary objective for valuation requires an economic, market-consistent approach to the valuation of assets and liabilities.
+4.1 Assets The primary objective for valuation requires an economic, market-consistent approach to the valuation of assets and liabilities.
 According to the risk-based approach of Solvency II, when valuing balance sheet items on an economic basis, undertakings need to consider the risks that arise from a particular balance sheet item, using assumptions that market participants would use in valuing the asset or the liability.